mvrcii/vesuvius_challenge_2023/README.md

 #### Note
 To make communication about the different fragments easier during development, we assigned an alias name to each fragment e.g. `SUNSTREAKER` == `20231031143852`.
 The full mapping of fragment aliases to their IDs can be seen in `utility/fragments.json` inside the docker image.
 ### 1. Set up the data locally
+When running the docker container, you need to mount a local data directory to the data directory in the docker container.

-The code expects a `data` directory to contain a directory called `fragments`which in turn contains directories of the format `fragment<id>` e.g. `fragment2023101284423`.
+The code expects a `data` directory on your local machine to contain a directory called `fragments`which in turn contains directories of the format
+`fragment<id>` e.g. `fragment2023101284423`.
 These fragment directories should contain the mask file (`mask.png`) and a subdirectory called `slices` which contains the .tif files numbered with 5 digits, e.g. `00032.tif`